Most Commonly Asked Questions

 Should I get an epidural?

-This is a personal choice, but in our practice the great majority of patients do opt for an epidural.
+This is a personal choice, but in our practice most patients opt for an epidural.
 Epidurals are a very safe and effective means of controlling the pain associated with childbirth.
 Complications from an epidural are extremely rare and often easily corrected (such as a severe headache).
-You do not have to make any arrangements for an epidural prior to your delivery day.
+You do not have to make arrangements for an epidural before your delivery day.
 Anesthesiologists are available 24 hours a day to help you whenever you request their services.

 Can I deliver vaginally after a C-section?